 What truly makes soy better than paraffin wax is the fact that it’s renewable.
 As oil reserves continue to shrink, the price of paraffin will continue to climb.
 While the only limitation on soy supplies is how much we decide to grow.
 Soy candles burn cleanly and slowly, not blackening the air or walls with soot and are a better all-around candle than a low grade paraffin wax candle.

 If you aren’t convinced yet, soy wax burns 25-50% longer than paraffin wax, and burns cleaner and completely.

 Soy wax is biodegradable and does not emit high amounts of CO2 into the air.
 While paraffin wax is not biodegradable and does emit very high levels of CO2 emissions.

 What about the soy candle industry?

 As an industry soy wax has already come a long way.
 The reason large candle companies avoided using soy wax is one, soy candles last longer so they would lose profits, and two, soy doesn’t throw scent as well as paraffin.
 However, wax makers have been working to change that and in fact, the soy wax today throws scent impressively well.
 Some candle makers even combine different types of wax to have a nice balance of appearance, burn, and scent throw.

-At backyard candles we source the best performing soy wax on the market for our coconut candles.
+At Backyard Candles we source the best performing soy and coconut wax on the market for our coconut shell candles.
 That means, wax that will burn slow, hold an impressive amount of fragrance, and burn evenly in a coconut.
-To learn more about our soy wax candles click here.
+To learn more about our soy/coconut wax candles click here.